GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets-integration/index.md

 ### Cookie requirements

-rSA only provides access for cookies that are already specified for cross-site contexts, meaning that they must specify both the `SameSite=None` and `Secure` attributes.
+rSA only [provides access for cookies that are already marked for use in cross-site contexts](https://privacycg.github.io/storage-access/#cookies), meaning that they must specify both the `SameSite=None` and `Secure` attributes.
 Cookies intended for first-party use only, as in those specifying `SameSite=Lax`, `SameSite=Strict`, or without a `SameSite` attribute will **never** be shared in a cross-site context regardless of rSA.

 ### Security